DynoCC/Dyno-Custom-Commands/Fun Commands/readme.md

 - ``?deathmatch [user]`` Challenges the user to a randomly chosen trial and sends a direct message notifying them.
 To use this command, you should also install the ``?roulette`` command in the Mini-Games folder.

 Need **even more** fun commands?
-Check out the Mini-Game folder for some fun mini-games to add to your server!
+Check out the [Mini-Games](https://www.dynocc.xyz/FunCommands/MiniGames) section for some fun mini-games to add to your server!

 *If you have any problems with the commands, you can visit the [Dyno Custom Commands Server](https://discord.gg/D3K3Fqz)'s Support Channel for help.*